-3) SARA will be developing a reference reach database.
+3. SARA developed a reference reach database.

 The goals of the reference reach database development are to provide design criteria data for natural channel design, to aid in the development of regional curves, and to provide data for comparison to post-restoration monitoring data.